infinum/wordpress-handbook/Development environment setup/Xdebug.md

 Xdebug is an indispensible tool when working on PHP projects.
 It's a very powerful debugger which can be used for code coverage when running tests as well.

 If you have Laravel Herd Pro installed, Xdebug is already installed and configured for you.
-If you don't have Laravel Herd Pro, you can install Xdebug manually.
+If you don't have Laravel Herd Pro, you can install Xdebug manually with a little bit of effort.

 ## Visual Studio Code